posd2017f/homework/README.md

     Maybe in the following course you will modity some define in a perfect way.

-   * For all header files, **the first letter of file name, please use lowercase.** In the early day, we ask you use uppercase, but it's wrong, and it is our mistake, we just didn't have enough communication on it.
+   * For all header files, **the first letter of file name, please use lowercase.** In the early day, we ask you use uppercase, but it's wrong and it is our mistake, we just didn't have enough communication on it.
 So if you are using uppercase on each header, please change to lowercase.

+   * For each class, **the first letter of class name, please use uppercase.** And note that the Variable class in utTerm.h, we wrote
+   `Var`, but it is also wrong.
+Please follow the way in course using `Variable`.

+   Sorry for this time there are so many places need to be modify, we will improve that at the next homework.

  * Mon Oct 02 2017 14:07:39